Premarin Vaginal Cream

 - high or low levels of calcium in your blood;

-Vaginal conjugated estrogens increase your risk of developing endometrial hyperplasia, a condition that may lead to cancer of the uterus.
-Taking progestins while using conjugated estrogens may lower this risk.
+Conjugated estrogens increase your risk of developing endometrial hyperplasia, a condition that may lead to cancer of the uterus.
+Taking progestins while using vaginal conjugated estrogens may lower this risk.
 If your uterus has not been removed, your doctor may prescribe a progestin for you to take while you are using vaginal conjugated estrogens.

-FDA pregnancy category X. This medication can cause birth defects.
+FDA pregnancy category X. This medication can harm an unborn baby or cause birth defects.
 Do not use vaginal conjugated estrogens if you are pregnant.
 Tell your doctor right away if you become pregnant during treatment.
-Use an effective form of birth control while you are using this medication.
+Use effective birth control while you are using this medication.
 You should know that conjugated estrogens vaginal cream can weaken the latex of a condom, diaphragm, or cervical cap.
 Talk to your doctor about the best contraceptive methods to use.

 Conjugated estrogens can pass into breast milk and may harm a nursing baby.
 This medication may also slow breast milk production.
 Do not use if you are breast-feeding a baby.